h-holm/uv-python-project-template/README.md

 Bump the [SemVer](https://semver.org) version defined in the `project.version` attribute of the [pyproject.toml](pyproject.toml) configuration.
 Then, commit the updated config to version control before creating a `git` tag.
-Before pushing the created tag, ensure the tag has the same name as the (now bumped) version:
+Ensure the tag has the same name as the (now bumped) version:

 ```shell
 git tag -a $(uv version --short) -m 'Descriptive tag message'